mailgun/documentation/source/user_manual.rst

                        or 'unknown'.
  client-type           Type of software the email was opened in, e.g. 'browser', 'mobile browser',
                        'email client'.
- client-name           Name of the client sofware, e.g. 'Thunderbird', 'Chrome', 'Firefox'. client-os             OS family running the client sofware, e.g. 'Linux', 'Windows', 'OSX'. campaign-id           The id of campaign triggering the event. campaign-name         The name of campaign triggering the event. tag                   Message tag, if message was tagged.
+ client-name           Name of the client software, e.g. 'Thunderbird', 'Chrome', 'Firefox'. client-os             OS family running the client software, e.g. 'Linux', 'Windows', 'OSX'. campaign-id           The id of campaign triggering the event. campaign-name         The name of campaign triggering the event. tag                   Message tag, if message was tagged.
 See :ref:`tagging` mailing-list          The address of mailing list the original message was sent to.
- "custom variables"    Your own custom JSON object included in the header (see :ref:`manual-customdata`). timestamp             Number of second passed since January 1, 1970 (see `securing webhooks`_). token                 Randomly generated string with length 50 (see `securing webhooks`_). signature             String with hexadecimal digits generate by HMAC algorithm (see `securing webhooks`_).
+ "custom variables"    Your own custom JSON object included in the header (see :ref:`manual-customdata`). timestamp             Number of seconds passed since January 1, 1970 (see `securing webhooks`_). token                 Randomly generated string with length 50 (see `securing webhooks`_). signature             String with hexadecimal digits generate by HMAC algorithm (see `securing webhooks`_).
  ==================    ==================================================================================